-Alligators are primarily carnivores, but investigations of dead alligators have revealed that they also eat fruits like elderberries, citrus fruits and wild grapes, directly from trees that overhang over their habitats.
-What the alligators eat depends largely on the size and the age of the alligator, and the size of the prey, as also on the habitat that they live in.
-They will feed on fish, crustaceans, invertebrates, fish, turtles, snakes, birds and mammals.
+Alligators are primarily carnivores, but alligators have been known to eat a wide variety of other food sources when given the opportunity.
+For example, investigations of dead alligators have revealed that they also eat fruits like elderberries, citrus fruits and wild grapes, directly from trees that overhang over their habitats.
+What each alligator eats depends largely on three main factors: the size and the age of the alligator, the size and availability of the prey, and the habitat where it lives.
+They will often feed on fish, crustaceans, invertebrates, turtles, snakes, birds and mammals.

 Top of the food chain